-- Download tiled data: tiled ArcGIS map services, tiled ArcGIS image services or tiled basemaps in ArcGIS Online
+- Download tiled data—Tiled ArcGIS map services, tiled ArcGIS image services, or tiled basemaps in ArcGIS Online

-- Download vector tiled data: ArcGIS vector tile services or vector basemaps in ArcGIS Online
+- Download vector tiled data—ArcGIS vector tile services or vector basemaps in ArcGIS Online

 Download tiled data

-To create the tile cache you must:
+To create the tile cache, do the following:

 - Export and download the tile cache using the methods on the AGSExportTileCacheTask .